KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Improper-Session-Management.md

 ## Discussion

 This issue occurs because the unsafe session ID is tied to the authenticated user session.
-To prevent this, generate another session ID after login is established and use it for tracking user authentication.
+To prevent this, generate another session ID after login is established and use it for evaluating user authentication.
+Since the attacker does not know the newly generated session ID, the attack will not take effect.

-Of course the newly generated session ID must be sent to the user's web client under SSL/TLS connection, and also set the secure flag to prevent from sniffing.
+Of course the newly generated session ID must be sent to the user's web client under SSL/TLS connection, and also set the `secure` flag to prevent from sniffing.

 ```4D
 // after a user is autheticated